tibordp/terraform-hcloud-dualstack-k8s/README.md

 While this module tries to follow Kuberentes best practices, exercise caution before using it in production, as it is not particularly hardened.

 - As pods get a public IPv6 address, the ports they bind are directly exposed to the public internet.
 If this is not desired, appropriate [Cilium network policy](https://docs.cilium.io/en/v1.10.0-rc1/policy/) or filtered at the edge through Hetzner firewall.
+- In a similar fashion, control plane services that use host networking, such as etcd, kubelet and api-server bind on a public IP.
+This is not a problem per se since these components all use mTLS for communication, they can be locked down through [Cilium Host Policies](https://docs.cilium.io/en/v1.10.0-rc1/policy/language/#host-policies) or at edge.
 - kubelet serving certificates are self-signed.
 This can be an issue for metrics-server.
 See [here](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-certs/#kubelet-serving-certs) for some workarounds.
 - No cluster autoscaler support as the networking configuration is done in Terraform.
-- Limited day-2 operations - changing the number of nodes is possible through Terraform only, but other changes to the cluster will likely result in having to recreate the cluster.
+- Limited day-2 operations.
+The following are supported, but other changes will likely require the cluster to be recreated:
+   - Node replacement (with the exception of first master node)
+   - Vertical scaling of node (changing the server type)
+   - Horizontal scaling (changing node count) of both master and worker nodes

 ## Getting Started